Who We Are

 We now have a Facebook page Facebook.

-The next meeting of the Montrose Natural History and Antiquarian Society will be held at 7:30pm on Tuesday 10th September 2023 in Montrose Museum when, after a short AGM, Andre H. Black, Reader in Hydrology at the University of Dundee will give a talk entitled The Changing Landscape of Glen Feshie - Observations of a Hydrologist.
+The next meeting of the Montrose Natural History and Antiquarian Society will be held at 7:30pm on Tuesday 9th April 2024 in Montrose Museum when Wendy Turner will give a talk entitled Airedales: Dogs of War.

 The Museum doors will open at 7pm, with the meeting starting at 7:30pm.